My journey into self love has been life changing.

 Which is, to protect, nurture and pay heed to the needs of my inner child like a loving, caring, affectionate and doting parent.

 Which then begs the question, is that the right thing to do?
 My go to is this blog post from which I have derived that right and wrong are societal constructs whose definitions are constantly changing, so I am not afraid or embarrassed to follow my internal compass.
 When I brought this up, I was asked with good reason, “But isn’t embarrassment a reflection of social constructs, rather than good or bad?”
-Fortunately I am privileged enough to not have that to worry about, as I answer to no one but myself.
+Fortunately I’m privileged enough to be a free spirit.

 So armed with recent beliefs that —